zhenghaven/DecentRaVerif/README.md

 		* Infinite replication of **malicious enclaves** (generating RA quotes & LA reports)
 		* Infinite replication of **revoked Decent App D** (generating RA quotes & LA reports)
 * **Comment**:
-	* Based on previous verifications, if the attacker wants the App A and B to communicate, an identicial AuthList must be given to App B. If attackers don't want them to communicate, they can just block the message.
+	* Based on previous verifications, if the attacker wants the App A and B to communicate, an identical AuthList must be given to App B. If attackers don't want them to communicate, they can just block the message.
 Thus, in this part, a legitimate AuthList is also given to App B.
 * **Query**: If Decent App A receives any message, that message must be the legitimate message sent by App B?
 * **Query in ProVerif**:
 ```